 - Other conditions.
 People who have other conditions, such as anxiety, along with depression are more likely to have depression that doesn’t respond to antidepressants.

 Despite its name, treatment-resistant depression can be treated.
 It just might take some time to find the right plan.
-Just keep in mind that it may take some time.

 Antidepressant medications are the first choice for treating depression.
 If you’ve tried antidepressants without much success, your doctor will likely start by suggesting an antidepressant in a different drug class.